 A barbecue gas regulator (BBQ gas regulator) reduces the pressure from the BBQ gas bottle down to the operating pressure of the BBQ.
 The barbecue gas regulator screws into the BBQ gas bottle valve, with a POL fitting.
 The BBQ gas regulator typically has a gas hose attached, which connects to the BBQ.

-What a BBQ gas regulator does and how to operate and maintain it for safe use.
+What a BBQ gas regulator (barbecue gas regulator) does, in detail, and how to operate and maintain it for safe use.

-BBQ Grill Gas Regulator - Propane Pressure Regulator for BBQ Gas Grill Tank
+BBQ Grill Gas Regulator - Barbecue Gas Regulator - Propane Pressure Regulator for BBQ Gas Grill Tank

-A propane BBQ gas regulator works by controlling the regulator gas pressure at which the LPG is delivered from the gas bottle to the BBQ grill.
+A propane BBQ gas regulator (barbecue gas regulator) works by controlling the regulator gas pressure at which the LPG is delivered from the gas bottle to the BBQ grill.
 BBQ gas regulators typically come equipped with POL fittings and an attached gas hose, which requires periodic inspection for cracks and damage.